rozek/node-red-authorization-examples/README.md

 ### Postman Collection ###

-Some of the experiments described below can be executed more easily if you have [Postman](https://www.postman.com/) installed on your machine.
+Some of the examples described below can be executed more easily if you have [Postman](https://www.postman.com/) installed on your machine.
 You may then import the [Postman collection](PostmanCollection.json) that comes with this repository and use predefined requests for testing.

 ## Basic HTTP Authorization ##